erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 <https://www.sciencedirect.com/science/article/pii/0021999192900462>`_.
 In the method, the hyperbolic structure is
 decomposed to identify incoming and outgoing waves, given a statement of the "external" state outside the domain, and then to construct a model that gives "desired" behavior at the interface.
-One issue with direct application of the NSCBC treatment in PeleC is that it is formulated to impose boundary fluxes directly.
-In PeleC however, the Godunov approach that is implemented makes use of boundary data specified via grow cell values, and reconstructs fluxes at faces when required.
-Thus, the NSCBC strategy has been reformulated to provide the grow cell data required in PeleC.
+One issue with direct application of the NSCBC treatment in ERF is that it is formulated to impose boundary fluxes directly.
+In ERF however, the Godunov approach that is implemented makes use of boundary data specified via grow cell values, and reconstructs fluxes at faces when required.
+Thus, the NSCBC strategy has been reformulated to provide the grow cell data required in ERF.
 The strategy, the Ghost-Cells Navier-Stokes Boundary Conditions (GC-NSCBC) method, is described in `Motheau et al. (2017) AIAA Journal
 <https://ccse.lbl.gov/people/motheau/Manuscripts_website/2017_AIAA_CFD_Motheau.pdf>`_.